Ninja-Squad/data-discovery/README.md

 That should ease the indexing of data without having to craft a dedicated environment, which is explained below.

-#### UNIX/BSD
+#### UNIX/BSD or macOS

 Feedback related to portability on MacOS and other GNU/Linux distro is really welcomed.

-For MacOS, care to use latest GNU Parallel and Bash v4 versions, not the version provided by default via Brew.
+For macOS, care to use latest GNU Parallel and Bash v4 versions, not the version provided by default via Brew.
 Don't use zsh!

 Install the following packages to be able to run the scripts: